The Alt Text Viewer

-Designing a cross-platform system that allows low vision users to read an image’s Alt Text without activating a screen reader.
+Designing a cross-platform system that allows low vision users to read an image’s alt text without activating a screen reader.

 Platform: Desktop / iOS